 If equipment theft does occur, the best outcome you can hope for is to recover it.
 Unfortunately, only about one-in-five pieces of stolen equipment are recovered.
 You can improve your chances of reclaiming your stolen machinery when they’re equipped with GPS tracking technology (Like Product Link and VisionLink), Construction Business Owner pointed out.

 Having this information at your disposal can help you react quickly when something is stolen, and give important information to law enforcement.

 Taking proactive measures to prevent equipment theft can help your company avoid costly crimes.
 Unfortunately, it’s nearly impossible to guarantee that no crime will ever happen at your jobsite.
 The best way to protect your business is to ensure you have the proper commercial insurance to help you financially recover from theft.

 The insurance programs available through Cat Financial can protect the investment you make in heavy equipment for your company.
 Plus, you can easily sign up for these plans when you lease or buy equipment from your local Cat dealer.
-Learn more about our finance and insurance solutions on our website.
+Learn more about our finance and extended protection options today.

 Find in-depth articles to answer your questions about construction equipment financing, and expert tips to help you navigate today's economy as a successful business.

 There are options allowing business owners to more securely manage their finances and spread out the costs while gaining use of the asset.Learn More